natelwhite/CS340/README.md

 - This project was created for finding rescue animals quickly and easily.
 Grazioso Salvare has determined that rescue dogs typically have selection criteria and this project will enable them to find dogs that match this criteria via a web browser.
 # Necessary Installs
 - [Python 3.6+](https://www.python.org/downloads/)
+	- Core language being used in the project.
 - [Jupyter Notebook Interface](https://docs.jupyter.org/en/stable/install/notebook-classic.html)
+	- Used for running Python code reliably.
 - [MongoDB](https://www.mongodb.com/docs/manual/installation/)
 	- MongoDB provides the M within the MVC pattern.
 The `AnimalShelter.py` Python module accesses the database and performs CRUD operations in response to controllers.
 More on MVC down below.
 	- MongoDB interfaces particularly well with Python through the use of the PyMongo Python Module.
 Interfacing using PyMongo is strikingly similar to interfacing using Mongosh, the terminal program alternative.
 This consistency makes it incredibly simple to test queries before putting them in the application layer by using the terminal to test them instead, bypassing the browser and annoying load times.